 Coverage and Data Speeds

 Although the country is very large, mobile coverage is good in and around all of the population centers and where people tend to go.
 4G LTE service is available in all major cites, and is fast.
-It’s only if you’re heading off on a weekend adventure to the lake or a National Park that you should expect spotty coverage.
+It’s only when you’re heading further off the grid that you should expect spotty coverage.